 Man threatens to ‘slit woman’s throat’ when car breaks down

-A STANTHORPE father threatened to slit a woman’s throat and burn her house down after a car she sold him broke down within weeks of the purchase.
+A SOUTHERN Downs father threatened to slit a woman's throat and burn her house down after a car she sold him broke down within weeks of the purchase.

 Clint Ross Evenis was drunk and armed with a hatchet when he went to the woman's Stanthorpe home at about 12.45am on September 8 to confront her about the broken-down car, which he'd bought only weeks earlier.